brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 3. Define the complex normal bundle and shell lift along a general non-null complex worldline.
 4. Carry the shell lift consistently through Schwarzschild $\to$ Kerr.
 5. **Derive** $L_H = \Omega L_H^{\rm ref}$ rather than impose it.
-6. Determine whether $T_-$ genuinely occupies the two connection components.
+6. Determine whether the two open connection components have any role at all, from the action rather than by assignment.
 7. Derive the meridian foliation from canonical data.
 8. Recover $S^4\to\mathbb{RP}^3$ and the barren twin.
 9. Re-derive the $v^2$ family in the recovered static sector.